Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.session_cookie_name

 When this plugin initiates a session (on successful login) with the client it will send a cookie to a client.
-With this parameter you can specify the name of the cookie that client receives.
+With this parameter, you can specify the name of the cookie that client receives.

 Default           | Required